bradhowes/swift-math-parser/README.md

 evaluator?.eval(unaryFunctions: myEvalFuncs.producer) // => 60910.240000000005
 ```

-Instead of passing in a closure to access the dictionary of symbols, you can pass the dictionary itself:
+Instead of passing a closure to access the dictionary of symbols, you can pass the dictionary itself:

 ```
 let parser = MathParser(variableDict: myVariables, unaryFunctionDict: myFuncs)